General Information on Veterans Service Officer Records

 "send me medical stuff."

-Depending on your workload and office equipment, it may be helpful to assist the requester with filling on the eVetrecs request online in your office, then printing the signature page, having the requester sign it, and fax it to NPRC for them.
+Depending on your workload and office equipment, it may be helpful to assist the requester with submitting the eVetrecs request online in your office.
 Alternatively, you can print the information neatly on the Standard Form 180, have the requester sign it, and then fax it to NPRC.
 You can also give the requester a current version of the Standard Form 180 and let them fill it out and mail or fax it.
+We encourage requesters to provide an email address so that NPRC can contact them and/or provide a response digitally.

 NPRC does not have all military personnel records.
 NPRC should have records as follows: